-- Setting the education and training requirements for becoming a barrister; - Setting continuing training requirements to ensure that barristers' skills are maintained throughout their careers; - Setting standards of conduct for barristers; - Authorising organisations that focus on advocacy, litigation, and specialist legal advice: - Monitoring the service provided by barristers and the organisations we authorise to ensure they meet our requirements; and - Handling reports and allegations against barristers and the organisations we authorise and taking enforcement or other action where appropriate.
+- Specifying the knowledge and skills which barristers must have on qualification and maintain throughout their careers; - Setting the education and training requirements for acquiring the essential knowledge and skills, including administering central examinations; - Setting continuing personal development requirements to ensure that barristers' skills are maintained throughout their careers; - Setting standards of conduct for barristers; - Authorising organisations that focus on advocacy, litigation, and specialist legal advice; - Monitoring the service provided by barristers and the organisations we authorise to ensure they meet our requirements; and - Assessing reports and allegations against barristers and the organisations we authorise and taking enforcement or other action where appropriate.

-The work that we do is governed by The Legal Services Act 2007 (the Act) as well as a number of other statutes.
+The work that we do is governed by the Legal Services Act 2007 (the Act) as well as a number of other statutes.